 Although it is often assumed that Republican Party sponsorship of Southern black suffrage was motivated by a moral impulse to promote racial equality, the bulk of the evidence suggests the Party was more interested in retaining political power.

 First, the 1866 Civil Rights Act passed over President Johnson’s veto declared nearly all blacks to be citizens but expressly denied citizenship to Indians unless they were paying taxes.
 Indians would not gain full citizenship until the 1920s.
 Other “non-whites” such as Asians were also excluded.
 Chinese-Americans, for example, could not even become naturalized U. S. citizens until 1943.
+Although Asian-Americans never totaled over 10% of California’s population, the state did not want them to vote and two-thirds of the lynch victims in the state were Chinese-Americans.

 Second, Republicans recognized that many Northerners did not favor black suffrage in their own states.
 When the Civil War began, blacks were not permitted to vote in sixteen of the twenty-two Union-loyal states.
 In most of the remaining six they could only vote by meeting property and education tests that were more stringent than those applied to whites.